-It’s almost time to pile up your plates, squish around card tables on folding chairs, and knock knees under Thanksgiving tables.
+It’s almost time to pile up your plates, squish around card tables on folding chairs, and sit tightly under Thanksgiving tables.
 Do you know what you’ll talk about?
 Do you know how to fill that sacred time with meaningful truth for your family?

 Here’s an easy read aloud story for your Thanksgiving table.
 Short, practical, and ready to focus your loved ones on the source of genuine gratitude.